AdobeDocs/document-cloud-learn.en/help/sign/integrations/send-for-signature-with-outlook.md

 ---
 # Sending in Outlook

-In this video tutorial, learn how to steamline document workflows by sending a document for signature directly within Microsoft Outlook.
+In this video tutorial, learn how to streamline document workflows by sending a document for signature directly within Microsoft Outlook.

 >[!VIDEO](https://video.tv.adobe.com/v/29765t1?hidetitle=true)